 Valley Power Sweep - Chilliwack, BC - July 2019 to August 2020

 The job was primarily unsupervised and normally involved opening the shop and the yard in the morning and then moving and servicing trucks at a wash area.
-Servicing vacuum sweeper trucks involves using a fire hose to remove mud and debris from the external operating systems (hoppers, metal screens, vacuum piping, sweeper brooms, interior and exterior mechanical equipment, etc.), inspecting the vehicles for damage, and wear and tear.
+Servicing vacuum sweeper trucks involves using a fire hose to remove mud and debris from the external operating systems (hoppers, metal screens, vacuum piping, sweeper brooms, interior and exterior mechanical equipment, etc.), inspecting the vehicles for damage and wear and tear.
 This is followed by truck exterior cleaning in preparation for return to work or shop repair.

 I then moved to service the trucks mechanically.
-This included all sorts of minor repairs, to vacuum and sweeper systems and to trucks such as brush replacement, bumper and dent straightening, changing of light bulbs, air filter cleaning and changing, 20-hour carriage and auxiliary turbine lubrication, and 100-hour engine oil and filter changes of auxiliary diesel engines.
+This included all sorts of minor repairs, to vacuum and sweeper systems and to trucks, such as brush replacement, bumper and dent straightening, changing of light bulbs, air filter cleaning and changing, 20-hour carriage and auxiliary turbine lubrication, and 100-hour engine oil and filter changes of auxiliary diesel engines.

 Facilities Operations Manager (contract)

-Cultus Lake Holiday Park - Chilliwack, BC - May 2015 August 2018
+Cultus Lake Holiday Park - Chilliwack, BC - May 2015 to August 2018

-This was a hands-on customer-facing, general labour, general maintenance, and operations management position, for a 26-acre, 225-resident site, where I would help solve park-related operational and maintenance issues.
+This was a hands-on, customer-facing, general labour, general maintenance, and operations management position for a 26-acre, 225-resident site, where I would help solve park-related operational and maintenance issues.

-I reported to the board and operated the park in support of the members and provided daily maintenance of the common areas of the park, capital maintenance improvements, and monitoring of seasonal maintenance tracking.
+I reported to the board and operated the park in support of the members, and provided daily maintenance of the common areas of the park, capital maintenance improvements, and monitoring of seasonal maintenance tracking.

 I provided administrative support related to ongoing member billing of dues and services as well as the procurement and payment for necessary operational supplies.
 A most enjoyable part was assisting membership prospects in understanding what they were buying, to understand the implications of the various rules and bylaws, and to assist outgoing members through the unit selling and membership transfer process.

-Work included ongoing maintenance of the site wells and waterworks, pool, sewer system, roads, electrical both site and street lighting, play areas, clubhouse, gardens and grounds.
+Work included ongoing maintenance of the site wells and waterworks, pool, sewer system, roads, electrical, both site and street lighting, play areas, clubhouse, gardens and grounds.
 I assisted and often led capital improvements that included everything from major drainage projects to roof repairs and garden development.

-I created new operating manuals for the water systems to ensure there were standard operating procedures for all maintenance processes, including annual water tank cleaning, pipe inspections, well inspections, and weekly water testing etc.
+I created new operating manuals for the water systems to ensure there were standard operating procedures for all maintenance processes, including annual water tank cleaning, pipe inspections, well inspections, and weekly water testing, etc.

 I also created new manuals for pool maintenance and inspection, seasonal maintenance processes, and first aid and emergency response.